wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-applications.md

     observabilityIncluded = true
     ```

-4. For the Ballerina application to import the `ballerinax/choreo` module, open the `.bal` file (in this example, `hello_service.bal`) and at the following line at the top.
+4. For the Ballerina application to import the `ballerinax/choreo` module, open the `.bal` file (in this example, `hello_service.bal`) and add the following line at the top.

     ```ballerina
     import ballerinax/choreo as _;